List of Arrested Development characters: George Bluth Sr.

-George Oscar Bluth Sr. (born August 25, 1947; portrayed by Jeffrey Tambor and in flashback sequences during season four by Seth Rogen, and in flashback sequences during season five by Taran Killam), called "Pop-Pop" by his grandchildren, is the husband of Lucille Bluth, and father of Gob, Lindsay, Michael, and Buster (and, much later, the adopted Annyong).
+George Oscar Bluth Sr. (born August 25, 1947; portrayed by Jeffrey Tambor and in flashback sequences during season four by Seth Rogen, and in sequences from the in-show production “Making a Murderer” during season five by Taran Killam, called "Pop-Pop" by his grandchildren, is the husband of Lucille Bluth, and father of Gob, Lindsay, Michael, and Buster (and, much later, the adopted Annyong).
 George Sr. was born in Cleveland, Ohio.
 He was the original CEO of the Bluth Company, which he founded; however, after years of "creative accounting" practices, he became the subject of an investigation by the U.S. Securities and Exchange Commission and was imprisoned or in hiding during the first three seasons of the show.

 While in prison, George Sr. continues to try to exert control over the company, often using his son Gob to undermine his more competent son Michael's authority.
 At the end of season 1, George Sr. escapes to Mexico with a briefcase filled with evidence of his dealings with Saddam Hussein in Iraq.
 In season 2, George Sr. fakes his death in Mexico and returns to America to hide in the attic of the Bluth model home.
 Early in season 3, after being discovered among the Blue Man Group in Reno, Nevada, he is placed under house arrest.
 He tells Michael that he has been set up to build homes in Iraq by a group of British contractors operating out of "Wee Britain" in Orange County, California, but ultimately admits that he may be guilty of "light treason."
 By the end of the series, however, it is revealed that he is under the control of his wife, Lucille, and that the CIA have in fact set him up as a "patsy".
 He escapes to Cabo with Michael and George Michael following the party at the conclusion of season 3.
 In season 4, George Sr. and Lucille pretend to be separated while he establishes a sham sweat lodge for wealthy CEOs on the border of Mexico, while planning his larger project of building a wall on the border of Mexico and the US, with the support of politician Herbert Love.
 His separation with Lucille becomes a real one when she realizes he has been appeasing her sexual needs by swapping himself with his identical twin brother, Oscar; Lucille consequently announces her desire for an actual divorce.

 Before the events of the show, George Sr. was also the inventor of the Cornballer, a faulty product which has been banned in numerous countries.
 He has a religious awakening twice on the show, once becoming Jewish after a period of isolation and selling a video series entitled "Caged Wisdom", and once becoming a devout Christian after reading a pamphlet in a garbage bag while hiding in the attic.